-For certain Covered Services, you may be required to pay a part of the Maximum Allowed Amount as your cost share amount (for example, Deductible, Copayment, and/orCoinsurance).
+For certain Covered Services, you may be required to pay a part of the Maximum Allowed Amount as your cost share amount (for example, Deductible and/or Coinsurance).

-Your cost share amount and out-of-pocket limits may vary depending on whether you received services from an In-Network or Out-of-Network Provider.
+Your cost share amount and Out-of-Pocket Maximums may vary depending on whether you received services from an In-Network or Out-of-Network Provider.
 Specifically, you may be required to pay higher cost sharing amounts or may have limits on your benefits when using Out-of-Network or Non-Preferred Providers.
-Please see the "Benefit at A Glance" section in this Benefit Booklet for your cost share responsibilities and limitations, or call Customer Service to learn how this Plan's benefits or cost share amounts may vary by the type of Provider you use.
+Please see the "Benefit at a Glance" section in this Benefit Booklet for your cost share responsibilities and limitations, or call Customer Service to learn how this Plan's benefits or cost share amounts may vary by the type of Provider you use.

-The Plan will not provide any reimbursement for non-Covered Services.
-You may be responsible for the total amount billed by your Provider for non-Covered Services, regardless of whether such services are performed by an In-Network or Out-of-Network Provider.
-Non-Covered Services include services specifically excluded from coverage by the terms of your Plan and services received after benefits have been exhausted.
-Benefits may be exhausted by exceeding, for example, benefit caps or day/visit limits.
+The Plan will not provide any reimbursement for non-covered services.
+You may be responsible for the total amount billed by your Provider for non-covered services, regardless of whether such services are performed by an In-Network or Out-of-Network Provider.
+Non-covered services include services specifically excluded from coverage by the terms of your Plan and services received after benefits have been exhausted.
+Benefits may be exhausted by exceeding benefit caps or day/visitlimits.

-In some instances, you may only be asked to pay the lower In-Network cost sharing amount when you use an Out-of-Network Provider.
+In some instances, you may only be asked to pay the lower In-Network cost sharing amount when you use an Out- of-Network Provider.
 For example, if you go to an In-Network Hospital or Provider Facility and receive Covered Services from an Out-of-Network Provider such as a radiologist, anesthesiologist or pathologist who is employed by or contracted with an In-Network Hospital or Facility, you will pay the In-Network cost share amounts for those Covered Services.
 However, you also may be liable for the difference between the Maximum Allowed Amount and the Out-of-Network Provider's charge.